Tsitko/drawyourbot/README.md

 - target_element: Message, SingleChoice or FunctionsBlock (the target element for the arrow)
 ## Start
 Start is a class for start point.
-It have the following attributes:
+It has the following attributes:
 - id: string (start element id)
 - label: string (start element label, which should be your telegram bot token)
 - arrow: Arrow (start points outgoing arrow)
+## File
+File is a class for file blocks.
+It has the following attributes:
+- id: string (file block id)
+- label: string (path to file)
+- arrow: Arrow (outgoing arrow arrow)
+- fname: String (file name)
 ## Message
 Message is a class for message blocks.
-It have the following attributes:
+It has the following attributes:
 - id: string (message block id)
 - label: string (message text)
 - name: string (message block name)